MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/radio-button.md

 ![A slider control, displaying one value in a range of values](images/controls/slider.png)

-If there are eight or more options, use a [combo box or a list box](combo-box.md).
+If there are eight or more options, use a [combo box](combo-box.md).

 ![A list box, displaying multiple options](images/combo_box_scroll.png)

 > [!NOTE]
-> If the available options are based on an app's current context, or they can otherwise vary dynamically, use a single-select [list box](combo-box.md#list-boxes).
+> If the available options are based on an app's current context, or they can otherwise vary dynamically, use a list control.

 ## RadioButtons behavior